anannyapm/anannyapm/README.md

 ### :woman_technologist: About Me :
 I am a Flutter Mobile Application Developer and a Design Enthusiast.
-- :iphone: I’m working as a Flutter Developer Intern and contributing to frontend and backend development for mobile based applications using flutter.
+- :iphone: A passionate developer driving product growth in a startup environment.Crafting innovative mobile experiences with Flutter and Gen AI.
+Open to new challenges and collaborations.

 - :black_nib: I love exploring and sharing technical knowledge gained.

 - :computer: Loves to code and solve problems on competitive coding platforms.

 - :headphones: Music is my best friend.

-- :bulb: Passionate about designing graphic content.
+- :bulb: Passionate about designing and crafting content.

 - :books: My leisure time is for books.